JDysiewicz/online-journal/README.md

 - Folders for entries
 - Make the time dynamic on the page
 - Customisable display
+- Name the project and design a logo?

 ## Known Issues
 - After regiestering, users must log out before being able to write entires, else be faced with a 500 error.
 As a temp solution, after registering users are automatically logged out and taken to the login screen - however this is not very UX friendly.